 We say this not to deter you from pursuing the compensation you or a loved one need to recover completely and in financial comfort.
 Rather, we tell you this because we know that everyday citizens who go up against wealthy physicians and their even wealthier organizations need substantial financial backing to be able to see medical malpractice lawsuits through from beginning to end.
 Financial backing becomes even more crucial when you are unable to work because of your injuries and when you face ever-growing debt.

 As a malpractice victim who is unable to work and who has extensive medical debt to your name, you may not qualify for traditional forms of funding.
 Fortunately, traditional funding is not your only option.
-At NY Legal Funding, we specialize in medical malpractice lawsuit funding, which is essentially a cash advance on your anticipated settlement.
+At Apex Legal Funding, we specialize in medical malpractice lawsuit funding, which is essentially a cash advance on your anticipated settlement.
 See if medical malpractice case funding is right for you, or contact our team to learn more.

 Medical malpractice can occur in a variety of care settings and involve several types of injuries.
 However, most malpractice allegations can be categorized in one of five ways:

 An overwhelming majority of medical malpractice instances are “never events,” which means they involve such egregious errors that they never should have occurred in the first place.
 Despite this, few malpractice victims ever end up filing a legal claim and, of those that do, very few are successful.

 There are a few reasons why medical malpractice cases are so difficult to win, one of the biggest of which is expense.
 The law places a significant burden on malpractice victims to prove that the defendants in their cases were negligent and that the negligence resulted in injuries and damages.
 To prove that a healthcare practitioner acted negligently, a plaintiff must show that he or she acted against the established standard of care under the given circumstances.